omnistrate-oss/serverless-proxy/README.md

 - docker.io/njnjyyh/pg-proxy-demo:1 <- postgres image with prometheus metrics exporter (https://github.com/prometheus-community/postgres_exporter)
 - docker.io/njnjyyh/pg-proxy-demo:latest <- proxy image built from this repo

 Setup Service Name to **Postgres Serverless**.
-Using this name is important as the following commands will refernce the service with this name.
+Using this name is important as the following commands will reference the service with this name.

-**Step 2: Spinup Postgres Proxy Instance**

-Previously Step 2 has to be done manually and it can be skipped now, you can directly go to Step 3 and Omnistrate platform will auto provision proxy instance for you.

-**Step 3: Setup Postgres Instance**
+**Step 2: Setup Postgres Instance**

 In Omnistrate console access page, provision postgres instance in us-east-2 once proxy instance is up and running You can find proxy instance status via operate page